M. Kontsevich's graph complexes and universal structures on graded symplectic manifolds: Graph complexes

-The following result was shown by T. Willwacher in \cite{Willwacher2015}, \cf also \cite{Dolgushev2017}. \bthm{}{ The morphism $\tOr:\fGCconn_d\hookrightarrow\dfGCconn_d$ is a quasi-isomorphism of dg Lie algebras. } Theorem \ref{dirQI} implies that the study of the cohomology of the directed graph complex boils down to the one of the full graph complex, so that essentially nothing new appears when going from undirected to directed graphs.
+The following result was shown by T. Willwacher in \cite{Willwacher2015}, \cf also \cite{Dolgushev2017}. \begin{Theorem} The morphism $\tOr:\fGCconn_d\hookrightarrow\dfGCconn_d$ is a quasi-isomorphism of dg Lie algebras. \end{Theorem} Theorem \ref{dirQI} implies that the study of the cohomology of the directed graph complex boils down to the one of the full graph complex, so that essentially nothing new appears when going from undirected to directed graphs.
 However, the directed graph complex constitutes a useful intermediary when considering representations of the Kontsevich's graph complex, \cf \cite{Buring2018}.
-Furthermore, the directed graph complex possesses two interesting subcomplexes spanned by {\it oriented} and {\it sourced} graphs, respectively, which have recently been shown to provide some incarnations of the Grothendieck--Teichm\"{u}ller Lie algebra $\grt_1$ in higher dimensions\footnote{That is, for values of $d>2$.}, see \cite{Willwacher2015c,Zivkovic2017a,Zivkovic2017,Merkulov2017,Merkulov2019} for details and \cite{Morand2019} for an application to representations of $\grt_1$ on higher symplectic Lie $n$-algebroids.
+Furthermore, the directed graph complex possesses two interesting subcomplexes spanned by {\it oriented} and {\it sourced} graphs, respectively, which have recently been shown to provide some incarnations of the Grothendieck--Teichm\"{u}ller Lie algebra $\grt_1$ in higher dimensions\footnote{That is, for values of $d>2$.}, see \cite{Willwacher2015c,Zivkovic2017a,Zivkovic2017,Merkulov2017,Merkulov2019} for details and \cite{Morand2021} for an application to representations of $\grt_1$ on quasi-Lie bialgebroids.